jeromeetienne/jsinside.com/src/documents/items/HowToInstallThreejsBoilerplateWithYeoman.html.md

 ```
-name		: 'HowToInstallThreejsBoilerplateWithYeoman',
+name		: how-to-install-threejs-boilerplate-with-yeoman
-title		: 'How To Install Three.js Boilerplate With Yeoman',
+title		: How To Install Three.js Boilerplate With Yeoman
-youtubeId	: 'PbeTAlsrMlM',
+youtubeId	: PbeTAlsrMlM
 tags		: [threejs, gamedev, yeoman]
+courseData	: true
 ```

 This videos explains what is